Opala, Marian P. | 2000

 - Hometown | Oklahoma City

-Justice Marian Opala’s first experience with Oklahomans came while he was in a German prison camp, where he was being held, when the State’s 45th Infantry Division liberated the camp.
+Justice Marian Opala’s first experience with Oklahomans came while he was being held in a German prison camp when the United State’s 45th Infantry Division liberated the camp.

 “My life is devoted to the service of others.
 As long as I am physically and mentally able I will devote my life to God, the people of Oklahoma, and the noble profession of law.” - Justice Marian Opala